ToruNiina/Boost.toml/README.md

 toml::value  v{1,2,3,4,5};
 toml::array& ar = toml::get<toml::array>(v);
 std::int64_t i  = toml::get<std::int64_t>(ar.at(0));
+// one more toml::get is needed because toml::array is an array of toml::values.
 ```

 Although it is a bit boring to call `toml::get` for all the elements in the